Single-beam grating-chip 3D and 1D optical lattices

 The grating chip is bonded to the open end facet of a rectangular cuvette vacuum cell using UHV compatible epoxy, allowing a base vacuum pressure at the $10^{-8}\,$mbar level, as measured by the ion pump.
 No bowing of the chip is observed due to pressure differential \cite{Atom_chip_vacuumSquires2016}.
 The decision to mount the chip in-vacuum was made to allow the lattice to form as close to the chip surface as possible with no glass interface, enabling future use of atoms in chip-surface traps \footnote{The lattices here could in principle be achieved with an ex-vacuo grating chip, near a thin-walled glass chamber, but this could reduce the lattice capture efficiency.}.

 Atom detection is achieved via fluorescence imaging onto a CCD camera sensor.
 The imaging system is aligned orthogonal to the directions of both the MOT/lattice beam and gravity.
 A spatially selective focal plane is utilised to reduce background noise originating from scattered light \footnote{Additionally, a notch filter with a peak transmission centred around $780\,$nm is used when investigating the 1D $1070\,$nm lattice}.
 For both the 3D and 1D lattice geometries $150\,\upmu$s long resonant fluorescent images are taken with the MOT light after a $1\,$ms time of flight following the extinction of the lattice beam.
-A calculation of atomic motion during imaging (see SM) quantitatively matches the large measured $y$ width of the cloud seen in Fig.~\ref{fig:fig1_place_holder} \textbf{d}.
 In both the 3D and 1D lattices, the lattice beam power can be rapidly adjusted by a single-pass acousto-optic modulator (AOM) designed for the beam wavelength.

 The $780\,$nm 3D lattice beam is from a near-resonant diode laser \cite{Thompson2012} with a tapered amplifier.
 The broadband amplified spontaneous emission (ASE) pedestal associated with this laser produces some near-resonant light which can heat atoms from the lattice via scattering.
 To reduce this effect we filter the lattice beam through a $7.5\,$cm long $>70\,^\circ$C Rb vapour cell \cite{ASE_hot_cell_Daffurn2021}.
 The lattice beam is combined with the MOT beam on a polarising beam splitter.
 Atoms are loaded into the 3D lattice potentials by switching the lattice beam on at the end of the red molasses sequence, to mitigate the effect of light shifts on the cooling process.